Unit4/ExtensionKit.Templates/docs/U4ExtensionsKitPowershellModule.md

 ### Getting Started

 Unit4 Extension Kit provides a set of PowerShell commandlets to support / simplify / automate administrative tasks.
-These commandlets are published at the Unit4 PP Nuget store.
+These commandlets are published on the Unit4 PP Nuget store.

 ### Index
 1. [Install the U4.ExtensionsKit.PowerShell module](#Install-the-U4.ExtensionsKit.PowerShell-module)